Want to improve your cardiovascular health, reduce inflammation, reverse disease and drop a few pounds while you are at it?

 - Colon Cancer ~ In cell research studies have discovered that black seed extract positively compared to chemotherapy by suppressing colon cancer growth.
 However, animals studies showed greater repressive impact when black seed oil was used– without significant negative side effects.

 - Opiate addiction/withdrawal ~ A research study of 35 opiate addicts discovered that black seed was an effective therapy for long-term opioid treatment.
+(I like this Nigella Sativa oil) or you can get in a powder form.

 Since then, the biomedical research on black seed has continued to flourish, with another 78 studies published and cited on the National Library of Medicine’s biomedical database MEDLINE over the past 11 months.
 Read the full article here.